Table of Contents

 • Talk to your academic advisor about how being a Periclean Scholar can fit into your four-year plan.

-• Apply early in the spring semester by securing a letter of recommendation from your GST 110 professor, and meeting with the Mentor for your Class for the application interview.
+• Apply early in the spring semester by securing a letter of recommendation from your IDS 110 professor, and meeting with the Mentor for your Class for the application interview.

 • Think long and hard about the decision to apply and look very honestly at your ability to make a long-term commitment and teamwork skills.